 While simple on the surface, the different parts of the Method used together offers a deep and comprehensive way of organising your ideas in a way that can then be effectively communicated with your team.
 It’s plain language, and the deliverable is a diagram that scales and nests with all the information your team needs to keep developing – especially those who are reluctant to read documentation.

 The Method relies on tried and tested concepts like the dramatic question and set-ups and payoffs, as well as using accessible language so you won’t feel alienated learning the Method.
 Often the hardest part of transferring to a new medium is just knowing what questions you need to ask yourself and that is at the core of this method.
 It won’t tell you that you have to now write a certain way.
 It will help you understand the power of your own writing and how to marry that with the game design of your project in a way that helps you have those conversations with your team.

 The Method doesn’t tell you how to write.
 It shows you how to organise your ideas and ask you and your team the right questions, so you understand the power of your own stories to connect with your players and audiences.
 While it acknowledges the benefits of some Western conventions, it also breaks those down so no assumptions are made that they should be the default.
 Instead, it shows you how to create your own bespoke narrative structure that allows you to draw on your own skills, style and lived experience for your game.

 Creator Alexander Swords is an experienced narrative specialist who has worked across television, film, live performance and games.
-He’s worked on the genre-busting indie titles All Walls Must Fall, Dead Static Drive and Totem Teller and holds bachelor’s degrees in film and television and business, as well as a master’s in arts management.
+He’s worked on the genre-busting indie titles All Walls Must Fall and Totem Teller and holds bachelor’s degrees in film and television and business, as well as a master’s in arts management.